Castellanoc8/configure-ad/README.md

 </p>
 <p>

 In this part of the lab, I installed Active Directory.
 I did that by logging back into DC-1 Remote Desktop and installed Active Directory Domain Services.
-Moving forward I had to promote as a DC by setting up a new forest and naming it "mydomain.com".
-The last step I did was log out of Dc-1's Remote Desktop and log back into it as "mydomain.com\labuser".
+Moving forward, I had to promote as a DC by setting up a new forest and naming it "mydomain.com."
+My last step was to log out of DC-1's Remote Desktop and log back into it as "mydomain.com\labuser".
 </p>
 <br />